herlon214/gitlab-registry-gc/README.md

 # Gitlab Registry Garbage Collector
-Exclude old image tags registered in the Gitlab Registry.
+Delete automatically old image tags registered in your Gitlab Registry.

 The default `CONFIG_FILE` path set in the Docker image is `/var/grgc/config.yaml`.